anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ### **Colour Scheme**

 When I decided on the colour scheme, I wanted to keep it simple but also represent the LA Laker colours.
 Bryant was a Lakers fan and spent his entire career there.
 The colours associated with the Lakers are purple (#552583) and yellow/gold (#FDB927).
 The navigaton bar links are purple, with the active page having a yellow underline.
 Navigation links also turn yellow when being hovered over.
-Headings h2 to h4 also have similar styling, with the text being purple with a yellow underline.
+All headings have similar styling being purple with headings h2 to h4 also having a yellow underline.

 ### **Logo**